MTahaOzsahin/Project3isThisMarioDemo/README.md

 Demo link: https://mtahaozsahin.itch.io/isthismario

-This Unity project has been created to imptove myself.
+This Unity project has been created to improve myself.
 The project is a mario like that playing with a squirrel(or something like that.)

 ![Ekran görüntüsü 2022-06-08 105508](https://user-images.githubusercontent.com/87945619/172563020-efd564b2-75a5-414e-9cb4-52c81a000de3.png)